Kadhalil Vizhunthen: Production

-Nakul, who was one of the heroes in Boys made his comeback through this film and he has reduced over 20 kilograms to play the lead role in the film.
-A stunt sequence was shot in Mettupalayam and Nakul performed it without any dupe.
+The film marked the directorial debut of P. V. Prasath, who earlier assisted V. Sekhar, Vijay Milton and Azhagam Perumal.
+Nakul, who was one of the heroes in Boys, made his comeback through this film and he reduced over 20 kilograms to play the lead role in the film.
+A stunt sequence was shot in Mettupalayam, and Nakul performed it without any dupe.
 The film was shot at locations in Chennai, Ooty, Thalakkonam, Mudumalai, Pollachi, Valparai, Masinagudi, Gudalar, Udumalpet, Coimbatore and Kodaikanal.
 The film marked the foray of the Sun Network into film distribution through their newly founded production company Sun Pictures.